-3 Thanksgiving Recipes to Help Your Liver
+3 Thanksgiving Sides to Help Your Liver

 Thanksgiving is the ultimate food holiday, characterized by families gathering together to indulge in a culinary feast.
 Aside from turkey, one of the most traditional Thanksgiving dishes is the much-loved green bean casserole.
 Unfortunately, a classic green bean casserole hardly resembles a healthful veggie recipe.
 For those with Hepatitis C, a green bean casserole could actually escalate your woes by fanning the flames of liver inflammation and congesting your liver’s ability to detoxify the blood.